Go directly to product information

 • methyl cinnamate *, the taste of strawberry, but the smell balsamic,

-• β-pinene, woody pine odor, as in cumin, pine, juniper and hemp,
+• β-pinene, woody pine odor, as in cumin, pine (cone), juniper and hemp,

-• myrcene, as in laurel and cloves
+• myrcene, as in bay leaf and cloves

 • carvotan acetone, also minty, as in angelica,

-• the bitter terpinol *, - mainly found in the seeds - as in cranberries.
+• the bitter terpinol*, - mainly found in the seeds - as in cranberries.

-The oils marked with a star are dominant in aroma and taste.Feel free to combine timur with any of the spices mentioned above, and in general with products that go well with citrus such as crustaceans and shells, white fish, salmon, white butter sauces, veal, pork and duck.
-Can be eaten raw or added at the last minute, and is delicious in vegetable salads and desserts or with fruit.
+The oils marked with a star are dominant in aroma and flavor.
+Feel free to combine Timur with any of the spices mentioned above, and in general with products that go well with citrus such as shellfish and shellfish, white fish, salmon, white butter sauces, veal, pork and duck.
+It can be eaten raw and added at the last moment, and is delicious in vegetable salads and in desserts or with fruit.

 Usage